Keishu Tanaka

-Keishu Tanaka (田中 慶秋, Tanaka Keishū) was a Japanese politician, who served in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party of Japan.
-A native of Sōma District, Fukushima and graduate of Tokai University, he was elected for the first time in 1983.
-He was Minister of Justice under Prime Minister Yoshihiko Noda from 1 to 23 October 2012 before resigning due to scandals over financial donations and organized crime links.
+Keishu Tanaka (田中 慶秋, Tanaka Keishū) was a Japanese politician, who served in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party.
+He was Minister of Justice under Prime Minister Yoshihiko Noda from 1 to 23 October 2012 before resigning due to scandals over financial donations and links to organized crime.

+Early life and political career

+Tanaka was a native of Sōma District, Fukushima.
+He graduated from Tokai University.

+He was elected for the first time in 1983.

 As a cabinet minister

 On 1 October 2012, Prime Minister Yoshihiko Noda in his third cabinet lineup, appointed Tanaka as Minister of Justice to succeed Makoto Taki.
 He also became Minister for the Abduction Issue succeeding Jin Matsubara.

 Taiwanese donations

 On 4 October 2012, Tanaka said that a local branch of the DPJ he heads in Kanagawa prefecture had received 420,000 yen in donations from 2006 to 2009 from a company run by Taiwanese.
 The money was returned on 3 October 2012, two days after he became Minister of Justice.
 Under the Political Funds Control Act of 1948, politicians are banned from receiving donations from foreign individuals and organizations composed mostly of foreign citizens.
 The possible punishments are prison terms of up to three years, or fines of up to 500,000 yen.
 At a 4 October 2012 press conference he said that he was not considering resigning.